-Installing your own in ground pool liner is easy, when you take it step by step.
+Installing your own in ground pool Vinyl liner is easy, when you take it step by step.

 Replace your own in ground pool liner, and save thousands of dollars over local installers!

-Let’s assume that you’ve filled out the simple measuring forms for an inground vinyl liner, following the steps in a previous blog post written by Jackie on how to measure for an inground vinyl liner.
+Let’s assume that you’ve filled out the simple form for an inground vinyl liner, following the steps in a previous blog post written by Jackie on how to measure for an inground vinyl liner.

 Supplies needed to replace your inground vinyl liner: